johndeverall/opengraph-java/README.md

 	}

 ## Features ##
+* Is capable of handling the charset provided by the page when reading in the contents (thanks to [rkhmelyuk](https://github.com/rkhmelyuk))
 * Support's the ability for social applications to declare their own namespaces and OpenGraph meta
 * Hashtable like representation of an Open Graph page
 * Output to HTML (render the meta data back out as <meta> tags)